Casualties and impact of the Ethiopian Civil War

-The Ethiopian Civil War (1974–1991) has costed civilian, infrastructure and agricultural impacts.
-It left at least 1.4 million people dead, with 1 million related to famine and the remainder from violence and conflicts, which is one third of population.
+The Ethiopian Civil War (1974–1991) has had civilian, infrastructure and agricultural impacts.
+It left at least 1.4 million people dead, with 1 million related to famine and the remainder from violence and conflicts, which was one-third of the population.

 Impacts

 On land

 The feudal mode of production has been reversed by nationalized and socialist form; the Land Reform Proclamation of 1974 nationalized all rural land, which became "the collective property" to the Ethiopian people.
 The land, the most important means of production, had been grabbed by the church (25%), the Emperor and his family (20%), the feudal lords (30%) and state (18%), leaving a mere 7% to the 23 million and odd Ethiopian peasants.
 The landless peasants lost 75% production to landlords.

 Tenancy was abolished and transfer of land was prohibited.
-It has impact on agrarian reform and the process of deforestation widely aggravated than the previous Haile Selassie regime, especially between 1973 to 1980.
+It has impact on agrarian reform and the process of deforestation widely aggravated than the previous Haile Selassie regime, especially between 1973 and 1980.
 Total forest cover in Wollo Province was approximately 2.2% of the total area in 1980, and in Tigray 0.5%, roughly 50% decline since 1960.
 Soil erosion even more visible with both provinces experiencing topsoil losses of roughly 100 tons per hectare per year during this period.
 The erosion would more reduce grain products by 120,000 tons per year in the two provinces.
 The Derg seriously struggled for lowland region of Ethiopia, where there was conflict with Eritrea, and Somalia over the Ogaden region.

 From 1984 to 1986, the first phase of the program was started; 600,000 peasants were resettled to the provinces of Welega, Kaffa, Gojjam and Illubabor, with 350,000 resettled to Wollo.
 The resettlement was also implemented in Tigray only 15% (80,000) people came to the province.
 This was due to many Tigrayans fled to TPLF or Sudanese border.